Best Paralegal Schools in Delaware

 Summary and Next Step

 If you want to become a paralegal in Delaware, your best move is to choose a school with strong accreditation and internship opportunities.
 Start by contacting the programs at Delaware Technical Community College, Wilmington University, and the University of Delaware.
-Ask about course schedules, tuition, and job placement rates.
+Ask about course schedules, tuition, and employment outcomes (verify with the school).

 Here’s what you should do next: